Online energy tools

 Consider upgrading to a high-efficiency furnace if your unit is more than 15 years old.
 Replacing your old heating equipment with high-efficiency equipment can cut your annual energy bill by nearly $200.
 See heating & cooling equipment rebates

 Let the sun in

-Open blinds, shades and draperies to let in the sun's heat during the day.
+Open blinds, shades and drapes to let in the sun's heat during the day.
 Remember to close them at night.

-Make sure vents are not blocked by furniture or drapers to ensure proper air flow.
+Make sure vents are not blocked by furniture or drapes to ensure proper air flow.

 Reverse the direction of your ceiling fan

 By changing the direction to clockwise in the winter, the fan will circulate the warm air.
 If the room is unoccupied, always turn off the ceiling fan to save energy.

 An optimal setting for improved energy efficiency is at or below 68 degrees.
 For every degree you turn down the temperature, you could save 1 to 3% on your heating bill.